CavemanCorps/sheeps-run-game/README.md

 # sheeps-run-game
-lil comedy/horror runner game I made for fun
+lil comedy endless runner game I made for fun

 TODO:
 Everything is good for the most part.
 However, a few tweaks would be nice: